 Most Germanic names consisted of two elements.
 However, sometimes one of the two elements was abbreviated, or an element could even disappear completely.
 Usually this was the second part, but the first part could also de dropped.
-Furthermore, there were Germanic names which originally consisted of just one element (such as Brun and Ernst).
-Shortened bipartite names and originally singular names were hard to distinguish, and both have been considered single rooted names here.

 In the present study almost 800 persons with a single rooted (or singular) name were found.